sallycole/gorillatasks/README.md

 # Gorilla Tasks

-Gorilla Tasks is a web-based curriculum management system that helps users track and manage their learning progress across multiple courses and subjects, each of which is fully customizable.
-The platform allows users to create structured learning paths, automate daily and weekly goals for each curriculum based on a desired finish date, and track progress across all curriculums over time.
+Frustrated with slow learning progress?
+Gorilla Tasks accelerates student learning with a web-based curriculum management system built for efficiency.
+It transforms any curriculum—whether a custom collection of online resources or an existing course sequence—into a set of easily accomplishable tasks: read, watch, listen, or do.
+Upon enrolling in a curriculum, students select their desired finish date and study days per week, and Gorilla Tasks automatically calculates and dynamically updates daily and weekly goals to maintain an optimal pace for on-time completion.
+Real-time progress tracking visualizes completed and skipped tasks, allowing students to archive finished work or reactivate past tasks from the archive as needed.

 ## Live Demo